-Our data scientists tested out various models to analyze and throw some light on how the seasonal trends impact our client’s overall sales in the US used cars market.
+Our experienced natural language processing consultants tested various models to analyze and shed some light on how the seasonal trends impact our client’s overall sales in the US used cars market.
 The models are as follows:

 We observed that the results using ensembling ARIMA and RNN were significantly improved than those of the previous models.